oracle/terraform-provider-oci/website/docs/r/dns_rrset.html.markdown

   Updates records in the specified RRSet.

-When accessing a private zone by name, the view_id query parameter is required.
+When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.

 ## Example Usage